 35. Google Drive.
 If I were to be stuck on a desert island and could only choose to have access to one tool that I run my business with, Drive would be it.
 You can share and collaborate with others on documents, spreadsheets, slide presentations, video files, and so much more.

 36. Slack.
-Funny enough, it's hard for me to even imagine collaborative work without Slack, despite it being such a relatively new tool.
+Funny enough, it's hard for me to even imagine collaborative work without Slack, despite it being such a relatively new tool in the world of group chat.
 It has very become the go-to messaging app for distributed teams and startups around the world.
 It’s perfect for group work and collaboration, and removes the tired hassle of checking long email threads for attachments and missing important information.

 37. Google Hangouts.
 When you have to video chat with your collaborators and no one is in the same place, Google Hangouts is my favorite tool.
 It also comes with built-in messaging to share documents on the fly, or chat with others via text in case everyone in the coffee shop is giving you dirty looks for speaking too loudly.